felixjones/gba-toolchain/README.md

 Pads a given binary to the next nearest multiple of a given number.
 GBFS searches on 256 byte boundaries, making this useful for aligning a ROM for appending a GBFS archive onto.

-## Samples

-Several sample GBA CMake projects are provided in the `samples/` directory.

 ## CMake Options

 ### -DARM_GNU_TOOLCHAIN=/path/to/arm-gnu-toolchain/root/directory/